dmitryhits/lib2nbdev/README.md

 ## Important Notice:

-**This is a one-time conversion, this does not allow for repeated python -> notebook conversion.**
+**This is a one-time conversion, this does not allow for repeated python -> notebook conversions.**